 The course contains:

-- Tradition and strategies of tourism planning - · Destination as a tourism product - Durability and resilience - · Geographical information systems and digitization
+- · tradition and strategies of tourism planning - destination as a tourism product - durability and resilience - geographical information systems and digitization required during laboratory work and seminars.
+Dates for compulsory elements are stated in the schedule.

 Type of Instruction